-Through the program, volunteer community stewards work collaboratively with Chicago Park District staff and contractors to protect, maintain, and restore the natural integrity of their adopted natural area.
-A community steward coordinates and oversees volunteer engagement of a Chicago Park District natural area, and also serves as a spokesperson and advocate for the designated natural area, acting as a liaison between the community and the Chicago Park District.
+Through the program, volunteer Community Stewards work collaboratively with Chicago Park District staff and contractors to protect, maintain, and restore the natural integrity of their adopted natural area.
+A Community Steward coordinates and oversees volunteer engagement of a Chicago Park District natural area, and also serves as an advocate for the designated natural area, acting as a liaison between the community and the Chicago Park District.

 Volunteering at a Community Stewardship Workday

-Stewardship workdays take place weekly at multiple sites year-round across the City of Chicago.
-Workday activities vary by site and time of year but can include tasks such as litter pickup, trail mulching, invasive plant removal, native plant installation, as well as fun nature-based activities such as birding and plant id walks.
-Participants can volunteer at stewardship workdays as often as they like and tailor their volunteer experience according to their own schedules and interests.
+Stewardship workdays vary by site and time of year, but can include tasks such as litter pickup, trail mulching, invasive plant removal, native plant installation, as well as fun nature-based activities such as birding and plant identification walks.
+Participants can volunteer at workdays as often as they like and tailor their volunteer experience according to their own schedules and interests.